biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 2nd Place

-Church:	Orange Hills A/G, Orange, CA
+* **Church**: Orange Hills A/G, Orange, CA
-Coaches:	Donna Pryer, Ronald Pryer (assistant)
+* **Coaches**: Donna Pryer, Ronald Pryer (assistant)
+* **Team:**
-Team:	James Lynch
+   * James Lynch
-James Pryer
+   * James Pryer
-Mary Pryer
+   * Mary Pryer
-Samuel Pryer
+   * Samuel Pryer
-Thomas Pryer
+   * Thomas Pryer
 * **Preliminaries**:
-Round 1: Lost to First A/G, Binghamton, NY 105 to 170
+  * Round 1: Lost to First A/G, Binghamton, NY 105 to 170
-Round 2: Lost to Faith A/G, West Plains, MO 100 to 110
+  * Round 2: Lost to Faith A/G, West Plains, MO 100 to 110
-Round 3: Won against Braeswood A/G, Houston, TX 155 to 100
+  * Round 3: Won against Braeswood A/G, Houston, TX 155 to 100
-Round 4: Won against First A/G, Lafayette, IN 215 to 45
+  * Round 4: Won against First A/G, Lafayette, IN 215 to 45
-Round 5: Won against Truth A/G, Chariton, IA 210 to 140
+  * Round 5: Won against Truth A/G, Chariton, IA 210 to 140
-Round 6: Lost to Tacoma Life Center, Tacoma, WA 50 to 190 Round 7: Won against Faith A/G, Orlando, FL 190 to 120
+  * Round 6: Lost to Tacoma Life Center, Tacoma, WA 50 to 190
+  * Round 7: Won against Faith A/G, Orlando, FL 190 to 120
-Round 8: Won against Noble A/G, Noble, OK 125 to 110
+  * Round 8: Won against Noble A/G, Noble, OK 125 to 110
-Round 9: Lost to Calvary A/G, South Bend, IN 0 to 270
+  * Round 9: Lost to Calvary A/G, South Bend, IN 0 to 270
-Playoff Round 1: Lost to Tacoma Life Center, Tacoma, WA
+  * Playoff Round 1: Lost to Tacoma Life Center, Tacoma, WA
 * **Round Robin**:
-Round 1: Won against Nyssa Christian Fellowship, Nyssa, OR 135 to 130 Round 2: Won against Suncoast Cathedral A/G, St. Petersburg, FL 160 to 120 Round 3: Won against New Life Community Church, Oshkosh, WI 115 to 65 Round 4: Won against Corydon A/G, Corydon, IA 165 to 75 Round 5: Lost to Calvary A/G, Dunwoody, GA 80 to 210 Round 6: Won against Harvest Time A/G, Brunswick, OH 95 to 60
+  * Round 1: Won against Nyssa Christian Fellowship, Nyssa, OR 135 to 130
+  * Round 2: Won against Suncoast Cathedral A/G, St. Petersburg, FL 160 to 120
+  * Round 3: Won against New Life Community Church, Oshkosh, WI 115 to 65
+  * Round 4: Won against Corydon A/G, Corydon, IA 165 to 75
+  * Round 5: Lost to Calvary A/G, Dunwoody, GA 80 to 210
+  * Round 6: Won against Harvest Time A/G, Brunswick, OH 95 to 60
-Round 7: Won against First A/G, Montgomery, AL 105 to 40
+  * Round 7: Won against First A/G, Montgomery, AL 105 to 40
-Round 8: Won against First A/G, Lafayette, IN 135 to 100
+  * Round 8: Won against First A/G, Lafayette, IN 135 to 100
-Round 9: Won against Grace A/G, Syracuse, NY 210 to 45
+  * Round 9: Won against Grace A/G, Syracuse, NY 210 to 45
-Round 10: Won against Timberline Church, Fort Collins, CO 225 to 5 Round 11: Won against Central A/G, Springfield, MO 200 to 45
+  * Round 10: Won against Timberline Church, Fort Collins, CO 225 to 5
+  * Round 11: Won against Central A/G, Springfield, MO 200 to 45
-Round 12: Won against Victorious Life Church, Wesley Chapel, FL 125 to 115 Round 13: Won against Turning Point Christian Center, Vancouver, WA 175 to 30 Round 14: Won against Truth A/G, Chariton, IA 165 to 80 Round 15: Lost to James River A/G, "In Chains", Ozark, MO 120 to 240 Round 16: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 125 to 70 Round 17: Lost to Calvary A/G, South Bend, IN 105 to 200 Round 18: Lost to Meridian A/G, Meridian, ID 5 to 170 Round 19: Lost to Noble A/G, Noble, OK 130 to 160
+  * Round 12: Won against Victorious Life Church, Wesley Chapel, FL 125 to 115
+  * Round 13: Won against Turning Point Christian Center, Vancouver, WA 175 to 30
+  * Round 14: Won against Truth A/G, Chariton, IA 165 to 80
+  * Round 15: Lost to James River A/G, "In Chains", Ozark, MO 120 to 240
+  * Round 16: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 125 to 70
+  * Round 17: Lost to Calvary A/G, South Bend, IN 105 to 200
+  * Round 18: Lost to Meridian A/G, Meridian, ID 5 to 170
+  * Round 19: Lost to Noble A/G, Noble, OK 130 to 160
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Orange Hills A/G, Orange, CA" html=image_html %}